togakangaroo/togakangaroo.github.io/projects.md

 I have done many contracts, shorter fill-in projects, and projects with companies that are lost to time I chose to list here the ones that I've worked on for a significant amount of time and that shaped my professional career

+* Surge Ops
+	* I was lead dev and an informal product manager on our skunkworks providing software for running our internal business operations.
+This was a microservices platform used for project tracking, staffing request tracking, skill tracking, and a candidate management + interviewing system used for thousands of people for critical business operations.
+Tech used: ReactJs, NodeJs, Docker, Python, Grpc, .Net, VueJs
 * Meazure2
-	* A fully-featured and white-label time-tracking and invoicing application.
+	* Lead dev and informal product manager on a fully-featured and white-label time-tracking and invoicing application.
 * AppleHms
 	* Web-based application to operate a medical supplier's business including ordering, inventory, patient management, and billing.
 * OGRE<sup><a href="#led"></a></sup>